whiterabb17/gryphon/README.md

 ## CREDITS
 # RedCode-Labs
-Developed & Extended from RedCode-Labs Coldfire project.
+Developed & Extended from RedCode-Labs gryphon project.
 Started integration of <b>Darwin (MacOS) compatibilty as well as added an extensive amount of features from reflective execution, memory execution, privilege escalation, cross-system persistence.</b>